caiks/WBOT02/README.md

 lengthsDist: {(1,2),(2,15),(3,56),(4,165),(5,89),(6,294),(7,470),(8,750),(9,1278),(10,2333),(11,3681),(12,5685),(13,9640),(14,14016),(15,17484),(16,18891),(17,14626),(18,8559),(19,2848),(20,435),(21,62)}
 mean: 14.8826
 ```
-This time we can see that the second scale of 0.354 has the shortest mean path length (14.278), while the smallest scale of 0.088 has the longest mean path length (14.883).
+We can see that the second scale of 0.354 has the shortest mean path length (14.278), while the smallest scale of 0.088 has the longest mean path length (14.883).
 This time the largest scale of 0.5 does not have the shortest mean path length, but that could be because is has the most *events* (due to minimum entropy biasing toward larger scales).
 This suggests that multi-scale is causing dilution.

-In order to see the effect of the choice of scales, in *model* 68 we ran with this configuration `"scales" : [0.25, 0.21, 0.177, 0.149, 0.125, 0.105]`, i.e. six quarter-integral powers of a half -
+In order to see the effect of the choice of scales, in *model* 68 we ran with this set of scales: 0.25, 0.21, 0.177, 0.149, 0.125 and 0.105, i.e. six quarter-integral powers of a half -
 model|scales|mode|mode id|valency|domain|events|fuds|fuds per event per thrshld (at 1m)|mean length|std dev length|max length|skew|kurtosis|hyperskew|multiplier|notes
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---
 model067|0.5, 0.354, 0.25, 0.177, 0.125, 0.088|4 randomised scanned actual-potential|10|balanced|48 B&W videos|3,000,000|6,815|0.454 (0.910118)|14.1|2.6|21|-0.7|0.7|-7.3|1.87|30s unique, 12.0 min diagonal, 1.2 min entropy